otrv4/otrv4/otrv4.md

   4 byte value that contains the date that this profile will expire.
   (TODO: this needs to be specified)

-Signature of profile (MPI):
+Signature of profile by the Cramer-Shoup Key (MPI)

-Transitional Fingerprints (TRANSITION-FP)
+Signature of the profile by the user's version 3 DSA key (MPI):
-  1 byte unsigned number of fingerprints, big-endian 20 byte (160 bits) unsigned fingerprint, big-endian for each 112 byte (896 bits) unsigned signature, big-endian for each (TODO: the above is incorrect, since the transitional fingerprint was misunderstood)
+  Transitional signature to enable contacts that trust the users version 3 DSA key to trust the user's profile in version 4.
 ```

 ### Deniable Authenticated Key Exchange (DAKE)